 But while I layer beauty into my work, I also work ideas within it.
 Art is a language of it’s own that can be read and understood similar to dreams.
 As I sculpt, the seed of memory or truth that first inspired matures into meaning side-by-side with exploration of the form.
 This dual search for beauty and truth acts as the legs that take me from initial inspiration to the completion of the piece.

 Word accompaniment: Some sculptures are accompanied by lyrical captions.
 Visuals in the 21st Century seldom exist without words and I am a artist of my times.
-I liken them to song lyrics which do not stand alone and can be roughly expressed, but can still enrich the music it accompanies.
+I liken these "captions" to song lyrics which do not stand alone, can be roughly expressed, but c(an still enrich the music it accompanies.